harrison-tran/ai-hr-essentials/README.md

-# Technical Recruiting for Dummies
+# AI and ML Engineering For Dummies - Recruiter Guide
 Explaining common technical terminologies for Recruiters like myself to understand better.

 ## **AI/ML Engineering**